The Real-time Dilemma

 Converting audio information into text in real time is difficult.
 Unfortunately, few typists can type fast enough to transcribe the spoken word.
 Thus, there are two primary technologies used to do this.

 Stenography involves having a trained transcriptionist (often called a stenographer or court reporter) that uses a special typewriter-like device called a steno machine to transcribe the spoken word to a text format in real-time.
 The steno machine has fewer keys (usually 22) than a typical keyboard.
-Rather than typing each letter, a stenographer hits key sequences on the steno machine to represent phonetic parts of words or phrases.
+Rather than typing each letter, a stenographer hits key sequences on the steno machine to represent phonetic parts of words or phrases, or special codes representing words.
 Software then analyzes the phonetic information and forms words.
 Such technology allows a trained transcriptionist to generate text versions of audible conversation in real time.